Amarothia/pokedexcli/README.md

-This is the beginning of a pokedexcli program for Boot.Dev's course.
+This is a project for Boot.Dev: creating a pokedex in a CLI style using GO, HTTP, JSON, and Ubuntu(WSL).